-possible for him to forge important personal and professional relationships.
-Back in Milan in mid-October 1937, already in December he applied to the Society for the Protection of Science and Learning to receive the necessary funds to continue his research on Plato's early years, which he had begun in France and had continued in England in the previous months.
-In addition to the letter of introduction signed by Werner Jaeger, one of the greatest classicists of the twentieth century, whom he knew only through letters, Treves could count on the support of Max Cary, reader and then professor of ancient history with whom he had worked at University College London, and of Michail Rostovtzeff, the famous Russian-born scholar whom he had met at a papyrology congress in Oxford.
+Back in Milan in mid-October 1937, already in December he applied to the Society for the Protection of Science and Learning to receive the necessary funds to continue his research on Plato's early years, which he had begun in France and had continued in England in the previous months16.
+In addition to the letter of introduction signed by Werner Jaeger, one of the greatest classicists of the twentieth century, whom he knew only through letters17, Treves could count on the support of Max Cary, reader and then professor of ancient history with whom he had worked at University College London, and of Michail Rostovtzeff, the famous Russian-born scholar whom he had met at a papyrology congress in Oxford.

-The British organization, founded in 1933 to help German scholars fleeing Nazi Germany, at first did not find accommodation for the young Treves.
+The British organization, founded in 1933 to help German scholars fleeing Nazi Germany18, at first did not find accommodation for the young Treves.
 He had to wait a few more months, until he was awarded the Strathcona Research Exhibition, a scholarship of 150 British pounds offered annually by St. John's College of the University of Cambridge to allow students, who had graduated from other universities, to undertake doctoral studies there.
 In short, Treves' decision to emigrate was not immediately and exclusively determined by the anti-Jewish persecution.
-Moreover, an awareness of their origin emerged in the Treves brothers only at the moment when it was being questioned.
-The enactment of anti-Semitic legislation caused them to act more quickly, for fear of no longer being able to obtain a passport and, consequently, of no longer
+Moreover, an awareness of their origin emerged in the Treves brothers only at the moment when it was being questioned19.
+The

-&lt;sup>16 On the relationship between Treves and this organization see BLO, MS, SPSL, b.
+16 On the relationship between Treves and this organization see BLO, MS, SPSL, b.
 260, f.
 Piero Treves, which I was able to consult courtesy of the Council for At-Risk Academics.

-&lt;sup>17 On the relationship between Treves and Jaeger see C. Franco, Werner Jaeger in Italia: il contributo di Piero Treves, "Quaderni di Storia", 39, 1994, pp. 173-193.
+17 On the relationship between Treves and Jaeger see C. Franco, Werner Jaeger in Italia: il contributo di Piero Treves, "Quaderni di Storia", 39, 1994, pp. 173-193.

-&lt;sup>18 David Zimmerman, The Society for the Protection of Science and Learning and the Politicization of British Science in the 1930s, "Minerva", 44, 2006, pp. 25-45.
+18 David Zimmerman, The Society for the Protection of Science and Learning and the Politicization of British Science in the 1930s, "Minerva", 44, 2006, pp. 25-45.

-&lt;sup>19 Paolo Treves, in the months between 1938 and 1939, wrote: "The author of this book is also a Jew.
+19 Paolo Treves, in the months between 1938 and 1939, wrote: "The author of this book is also a Jew.
 Indeed, it was only when the anti-Semitic struggle began in Italy that this fact emerged from the complex of his personality as a man, and only since then did he feel particularly proud of it.
 Before he had never paused to reflect on this fact" (Quello che ci ha fatto Mussolini, cit., p.
 296).
 Piero, instead, in the first half of the thirties and under the influence of his teacher, the profoundly Catholic Gaetano De Sanctis, had briefly embraced a Christian spirituality.